signalfx/integrations/gateway/README.md

 ##### Identify and Replace variables in Span Names

 The SignalFx listener has the ability to identify and replace variables in span names and turn them into tags.
 It uses regex-based replacement rules.
-See the [syntax here](https://golang.org/pkg/regexp/syntax/).
+See the [syntax](https://golang.org/pkg/regexp/syntax/) for more information.

 For example, with the configuration below, the Gateway would replace span name `/api/v1/document/321083210/update` with `/api/v1/document/{documentId}/update` and add the tag `"documentId":"321083210"` to the span.

 Every rule will be applied in the order they are defined to every span that goes through the listener.
 The config parameter `SpanNameReplacementBreakAfterMatch` controls whether to stop processing span name replacement rules after the first matching rule for a span.
 The default value for this parameter is `true`.